Lakhankumawat/LearnCPP/B-BitManipulation/README.md

 # Count Set Bits

 ## Problem Statement
 Given a positive integer N, print count of set bits in it.
+Set Bits are the no. of bits that are 1.

 ## Examples
 Example 1 : Input : N = 6